 I bought my dvds from the places below.
 There’s one seller I used to get dvds from real cheap, even though the site looked sketchy.
 I still took a gamble.

 Cute socks are ubiquitous.
 Blame it on Korea’s paranoia with dirty feet!
 You can find them anywhere from street and metro vendor stalls to Daiso (dollar store).
+Sometimes, they’ll have the faces of your favorite K-pop celebrity and other times, they’ll have matching scenes and artwork so when you put your feet together, you’ve got a unified pair.
 Cost: 1,000-2,000 won

 I also wouldn’t underestimate trinket or cellphone accessory street vendors or in the underground metro malls.
 I’ve seen keychains with miniature bottles of soju and the Korean won.